' Abstract

 Psychologist Lera Boroditsky has conducted much research concerning language’s effect on

-time- whether one thinks about it horizontally, as do
+cognition.
+For example, a concept as basic at time- whether one thinks about it horizontally, as do

 Americans; or vertically, as do Chinese- is closely related to how old Chinese-Americans were when